-- 5.1.1 Insects, rodents, and other vermin pests must be controlled.
-Corrective engineering measures may be required by the Health Authority whenever a pest control problem is identified. - 5.1.2 All openings to the exterior of a public accommodation facility must be protected to prevent access of or by rodents, flies and other verminpests.
-Operational windows and patio doors in guest rooms may be required to be screened if pest issues are observed. - 5.1.3 Access doors such as those used for warehouse access must be kept closed when not in use unless a control measure such as an air curtain or bird netting is being used to prevent verminpest entry. - 5.1.4 The interior and exterior of a public accommodation facility must be maintained in a condition, which willto- prevent the harborage or feeding of verminpests. - 5.1.5 Guest rooms found to have live rodents, cockroaches, bed bugs, or other vermin-pests in type and number to cause a public health nuisance must be closed to the public immediately and until the presence or infestation is eliminated. - 5.1.6 The solid waste receptacle storage area must be checked for evidence of vermin-pest activity.
-Corrective actions must be taken whenever evidence of vermin-pest activity is found. - 5.1.7 The feeding of feral birds and animals may cause a public nuisance and is prohibited.
+- 5.1.1 Insects, rodents, and other vermin must be controlled.
+Corrective engineering measures may be required by the Health Authority whenever a pest control problem is identified. - 5.1.2 All openings to the exterior of a public accommodation facility must be protected to prevent access of or by rodents, flies and other vermin. - 5.1.3 Access doors such as those used for warehouse access must be kept closed when not in use unless a control measure such as an air curtain or bird netting is being used to prevent vermin entry. - 5.1.4 The interior and exterior of a public accommodation facility must be maintained in a condition, which will prevent the harborage or feeding of vermin. - 5.1.5 Guest rooms found to have live rodents, cockroaches, bed bugs, or other vermin in type and number to cause a public health nuisance must be closed to the public immediately and until the presence or infestation is eliminated. - 5.1.6 The solid waste receptacle storage area must be checked for evidence of vermin activity.
+Corrective actions must be taken whenever evidence of vermin activity is found. - 5.1.7 The feeding of feral birds and animals may cause a public nuisance and is prohibited.